Solving the single-track train scheduling problem via Deep Reinforcement Learning

 In this section, basic ideas regarding states, actions, and rewards to solve \td are presented.
-Two approaches have been applied: decentralized and centralized.
-The difference between them relies mainly on the topology of the state, and therefore in the capability of the approximating q-function to capture the right policy.
-The decentralized approach returns the worst solutions, but it is faster to train and easier to generalize, whereas the centralized achieves better solutions but is tied to the structure of the network.
+Two approaches are proposed: Decentralized and Centralized.
+The difference between them lies mainly in the topology of the state and in the reward mechanism, and therefore in the ability of the approximating q-function to capture the right policy.
+When describing the state, both of the approaches use the concept of resource.
+A resource is a track or a stopping point that can be occupied by one or more trains.